NanoKnow: How to Know What Your Language Model Knows: NanoKnow

-Table~\ref{tab:examples} shows examples of each from the NQ dataset.
-For each supported question, the relevance judgments record which documents contain the answer.
-These two splits allow us to compare model effectiveness on questions it saw during pre-training versus questions which are outside the model's knowledge.
+Now that we have projected NQ and SQuAD onto FineWeb-Edu, we examine the resulting projection.
+In Table~\ref{tab:examples}, we show examples of questions from NQ which were labeled by the projection pipeline as supported or unsupported.

 Table~\ref{tab:projection_stats} shows the projection results.
-The ``String Match'' column shows the percentage of questions which have an answer in at least one retrieved document. ``LLM Verified'' is how many survive after filtering out coincidental matches.
-The overlap is high for both benchmarks.
-For NQ, 73.9\% of questions have the answer string in a retrieved document; after LLM verification, 66.2\% are confirmed to be supported.
-SQuAD is even higher at 70.9\% verified.
-This is not surprising: SQuAD answers come from Wikipedia, and FineWeb-Edu has a lot of Wikipedia-derived content.
-About 11\% of string matches turn out to be coincidental.
-The LLM verification process catches most of these.
+The ``String Match \emph{only}'' column shows the percentage of questions which have its answer string in at least one retrieved document. ``String Match $\rightarrow$ LLM Verify'' is the percentage of questions which survive after the LLM Verify step.
+For NQ, 73.9\% of questions have the answer string in a retrieved document; after LLM Verify, 66.2\% are confirmed to be supported.
+SQuAD is higher at 70.9\% of questions deemed supported, with the LLM Verify step removing 8.0\% of questions as coincidental string matches.
+This is not surprising as SQuAD answers come from Wikipedia, and FineWeb-Edu has a lot of Wikipedia content.